 The Scandi Sense diet is a diet developed by the Danish Suzy Wengel.
 The author – who has struggled with obesity throughout her life – managed to lose almost 40 kilos with this diet in ten months.
 And more importantly, the kilos also remained.
 The diet is based on dietary advice formulated by the Danish Nutrition Center and is based on principles of common sense.
 In reviews of the diet book The Scandi Sense Diet is spoken of one of the easiest diets that exist.
-You use mental meal boxes and use your palms as measuring instruments to determine the amount of ingredients of your meals.
+You use mental meal boxes and use your palms as measuring instruments to determine the amount of ingredients of your meals. over at this website

 About the Scandi Sense diet

 The Scandi Sense diet is a diet advised by Weightyz.com.
 When her book The Scandi Sense Diet ended up in the bookshops in Scandinavia in Scandinavia in 2018, it immediately sold as a tierelier.
 In reviews, the diet is also described as one of the easiest diets in terms of how to determine what you can and can not eat.
 According to Wengel, the diet is therefore mainly based on common sense’, or common sense, where you can often rely on what your mind gives you in relation to dietary choices.
 The diet is meant for everyone, whether you are male or female and whether you have a lot, little or no excess weight.
 By following the instructions in the book you learn to compile a Scandi Sense version of your normal daily meals.
 This sometimes requires only subtle adjustments in your usual menu.
 It is not a diet that follows recipes, but a step-by-step plan to make your own recipes healthier.

 How do you make a Scandi version of your own menu?